 \subsection{Making the Discriminator Efficient}

-In this section, we explain how we make our discriminators small yet efficient in terms of all six metrics.
-The performance of our generator is highly correlated with the numbers of scales or resolutions used in the discriminators.
+The performance of our generator is highly correlated with the number of scales or resolutions used in the discriminators.
 In rows \textcircled{ 1} to \textcircled{ 4} of Table ~\ref{tab:generator_ablation}, we use three windows or scales to calculate features from three different resolutions.
 However, when we increase the number of scales to 5, the feature maps capture more fine-grained as well as coarse-grained temporal patterns to provide better performance, which is shown in rows \textcircled{ 5} to \textcircled{ 7} of Table ~\ref{tab:generator_ablation}.
 Due to the larger scale of 5, though it might take slightly more train time due to calculate more features, our discriminators can guide the generator for more faithful reconstruction without any increase in the number of parameters.

-Moreover, we use Depth-wise Separable Convolution (DSC) in our discriminators to shrink their sizes.
-In rows \textcircled{ 1} to \textcircled{ 4} of Table ~\ref{tab:generator_ablation}, we use normal convolution but in rows \textcircled{ 5} to \textcircled{ 7}, we try with different combinations of DSC with our discriminators.
+Moreover, we use DSC in our discriminators to shrink their sizes.
+In rows \textcircled{ 1} to \textcircled{ 4} of Table ~\ref{tab:generator_ablation}, we use normal convolution, but in rows \textcircled{ 5} to \textcircled{ 7}, we try different combinations of DSC with our discriminators.
 For example, in rows \textcircled{ 5} and \textcircled{ 7}: DSC in MRLD and MSDFA + normal convolution in MRAD and MRPD; in row \textcircled{ 6}: DSC in all MRLD, MSDFA, MRAD and MRPD.